NGS-Slayers/ngs-slayers.github.io/source/other.md

 * The skill amplifies our [Gunblade Focus](./skill-tree.md#gunblade-focus) generation by 120% after using the finisher from [Gunblade Focus Overdrive](./moveset.md#gunblade-focus-overdrive) for a duration of 20 seconds.

-* This effect does stack [Gunblade Focus Gauge Amplifier](./skill-tree.md#gunblade-focus-gauge-amplifier)
+* This effect does stack with [Gunblade Focus Gauge Amplifier](./skill-tree.md#gunblade-focus-gauge-amplifier)

 Before we get into the pros and cons of the skill let's create a scenario in which we can compare the buildup with and without the skill.

-500 Focus is needed to reach [Gunblade Focus](./skill-tree.md#gunblade-focus) Level 5 and while attacking a Boss enemy our Focus generation is 5 times the original Focus value of our attacks.
+500 Focus is needed to reach [Gunblade Focus](./skill-tree.md#gunblade-focus) Level 5 and while attacking boss enemies our [Gunblade Focus](./skill-tree.md#gunblade-focus) generation is 5 times the original [Gunblade Focus](./skill-tree.md#gunblade-focus) value of our attacks.

-In this example I will just chain a bunch of [Stay Arts Flowing Sirius Stage 1 to 2](#sfs12) together until we reach Focus Level 5.
+In this example I will just chain a bunch of [Stay Arts Flowing Sirius Stage 1 to 2](#sfs12) together until we reach [Gunblade Focus](./skill-tree.md#gunblade-focus) Level 5.

 Time to do the math first without using the skill.
 I will round the amount of times required to use the skill to approach an in game scenario.